Thursday, October 23, 2014

 Pointillism

-Often after listening to European classical music, I find myself thinking about its close likeness to impressionistic visual art.
-I am not only making this connection to the impressionistic music of Debussy and Ravel, but to a general feature of European classical music that has been present in it since the Baroque era.
-With both European classical music and the paintings by artists like Monet, I find myself having to perceive the art from a significant distance to 'read' its gestural/figurative elements accurately.
-In the gallery, we have to literally take a few steps back for the paintings' brush strokes to be transformed into water lilies.
-If we stand too close, we cannot read the figures accurately.
-Likewise, when being musically attuned to much European classical music, I take a metaphorical 'step back' by way of adjusting my 'psychic' distance.
+After listening to European classical music, I often find myself contemplating its strong resemblance to impressionistic visual art.
+I'm not just drawing this connection from the impressionistic music of Debussy and Ravel, but from a common characteristic of European classical music that has been present since the Baroque era.
+When encountering both European classical music and paintings by artists like Monet, I notice the need to view the art from a significant distance to accurately interpret its gestural and figurative elements.
+In a gallery, we must physically step back to transform the brush strokes into recognizable images, like water lilies.
+When we stand too close, we can't perceive the figures accurately.
+Likewise, when being musically attuned to much European classical music, I take a metaphorical 'step back' by adjusting my 'psychic' distance.
 In the gallery space, the reason is transparently clear.
 With musical attunement, the nature of this 'step back' is more difficult to capture since it is about how we conduct our awareness when listening to this music.

 Figure 1